Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravindra Singh Negi

 Good evening sir.
 Thank you so much for the opportunity.
-So currently premium mix of premium fan makes contributes nearly 30 percentage of domestic ceiling fans.
-And what is the target mix of XY27 and FY28?
+Currently, premium fan mix contributes nearly 30% of domestic ceiling fans.
+And what is the target mix of FY ’27 and ’28?
 And how are you addressing affordability to drive further adoption?

 Ravindra Singh Negi

-Hi, thank you, thank you for the question.
-You know I had stated a couple of quarters back.
-For us the ultimate target is to move this 30% to a 45%.
-A huge amount of focus on BLDC.
-A huge amount of focus on getting the design language right, fit, feel, finish and a complete go market on selling the premium products is being worked upon.
-We strongly believe it’s a traction that’s we are on the right path.
+Hi.
+Thank you.
+Thank you for the question.
+I had stated a couple of quarters back.
+For us, the ultimate target is to move this 30% to 45%, a huge amount of focus on BLDC, a huge amount of focus on getting the design language right when we fill finish and a complete go-to-market on selling the premium products is being worked upon.
+We strongly believe that it’s a traction that’s — that we are on the right path.
 45% is what we aspire to be.
-We are quite a distance away but that’s where we would be.
-We will have a milestone.
+We are quite a distance away, but that’s where we would be — we’ll have a milestone there.

 Okay, sir.
-From the export side, we have grown 40% year on year while many players are struggling on the export side because of the tariff issues.
-I just want to understand which regions are driving this kind of growth and what is the scalability of the export business.
+So, on the export side, I think we have grown 40% year-on-year while many players are struggling on the export side because of the tariff issues.
+I just want to understand which regions are driving this kind of growth?
+And what is the scalability of the export business?

 Ravindra Singh Negi

-So I’ll first tell you from an industry perspective, I won’t want to divulge my areas of where we sell.
-The industry sells largely the South, Middle east and Africa.
+So, I’ll first tell you from an industry perspective, I don’t want to divulge my areas of where we sell.
+The industry sales largely the SAARC, Middle East and Africa.
 Those are the areas which are not impacted by tariffs as of now.
-So, so I, I I think you know, there is still a headway for the industry to know keep going in those markets.
+So I think there is still a headway for the industry to keep growing in those markets.

-So my last question, DTO model I think we have added.
+And my last question, DTM model, I think we have added…

-The next question is from the line of Karma from ccipl.
+Thank you.
+The next question is from the line of Keshav Garg from CCIPL.
 Please go ahead.

 Keshav Garg

-Sir, firstly, our working capital days have.
-Increased from 18 days in FY24 to 31 days.
-And sir, also are we on track to achieve 10 operating margins over the next six quarters?
-And you had told us and sir, also our stock price is at 2020.
-Covid levels and our market cap is almost equal to our revenue.
-So.
-And promoter holding is very low at 38%.
-So isn’t it an opportune time to.
-Do a share buyback to increase shareholder wealth?
+Sir, firstly, our working capital days have increased from 18 days in FY ’24 to 31 days.
+And sir, also, are we on track to achieve 10% operating margins over the next six quarters that you had told us?
+And sir, also our stock price is at 2020 COVID levels, so.
+And our market cap is almost equal to our revenue.
+So and promoter holding is very low at 38% or so isn’t it an opportune time to do a share buyback to increase shareholder wealth?

 Ravindra Singh Negi

-Hi Keshav.
-Firstly I won’t comment on the stocks and the valuation and all that’s out of the purview of this call.
-Secondly, on the 10% guidance I’ve just answered, group on that we remain optimistic about it in spite and I said in the call that what is controllable if commodities and regulatory is not controllable.
-There is this whole focus on getting our cost structures, our operating leverage in and we are working on that.
-With.
-The one aim of getting on to the double digit growth margins there.
-Yes, our stock prices have come down, but that’s a larger impact of what’s happening at a global level.
-What’s happening with the fii, what’s happening with the small cap and overall investor sentiment.
+Hi, Keshav.
+Firstly, I won’t comment on the stock and the valuation and all.
+That’s our purview of this call.
+Secondly, on the 10% guidance, I just answered on that.
+We remain optimistic about it, in spite and I said in the call that what is controllable, if commodities and regulatory is not controllable, there is this whole focus on getting our cost structures are operating leverage in, and we are working on that with the one name of getting on to the double-digit margins there.
+Yes, our stock prices have come down, but that’s a larger impact of what’s happening at a global level, what’s happening with FIIs, what’s happening with the small cap and overall investor sentiment.
+[Speech Overlap]

 Keshav Garg

-Yes, sure, sir.
-Sir, I’m just saying we should make.
-Use of the attractive level of stock.
-Price to do a shared vaaba.
-Thank you.
+And sir, what about the working capital — yeah, sure, sir.
+Sir, I’m just saying we should make use of the attractive level of stock price to do a share buyback.

 Ravindra Singh Negi

-Point.
-Point noted.
-Thanks for your suggestion on that Working capital, you know, which are largely our, you know, stock in the market, which leads to a receivable going up which is passive but otherwise there’s nothing there and which is also what we are building up.
-So there’s not much of a.
+Thank you, point noted.
+Thanks for your suggestion on that.
+Working capital, which are largely at stock in the market, which leads to a receivable going up which is a person, but otherwise, there’s nothing there and which is also what we have building up.
+So there’s not much of a gap there.

 Keshav Garg